carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 ## Describe your gene families in one table

-Get_homologues gave us one FASTA file for each gene family, with the sequences of the genes included in the family.
+GET_HOMOLOGUES gave us one FASTA file for each gene family, with the sequences of the genes included in the family.
 These files look like this:
 ~~~
 $ head data_gbks_homologues/Streptococcusagalactiae18RS21prokka_f0_0taxa_algOMCL_e0_/3491_IS30_family_transpos...faa
 ~~~